OddMattHatt3r/CPS-Project-Fall-2022/README.md

 4. **Input Preferences**: Follow the prompts in the terminal to enter your desired location, budget, number of bedrooms, and any other specific criteria.

-5. **Get Results**: Receive direct links to house listings that match your preferences on Zillow, Realtor, and Trulia.
+5. **Get Results**: Receive direct links to house listings that match your preferences on Homes, Realtor, and Trulia.

 ## Repository Structure